Freeze-in and freeze-out of sterile neutrino dark matter: Thermalisation of sterile neutrinos

 \subsection{Discussion}

 In Fig.~\ref{fig:Nrates} we illustrate the relaxation rates relative to the Hubble rate as a function of $x$.
 The continued $\varphi \leftrightarrow NN$ relaxation rate increases with $x$ until the $\varphi$ abundance becomes Boltzmann suppressed at $x\gtrsim z m_h/m_\phi$.
-The continued $\alpha\alpha\leftrightarrow NN$ rates follow a similar trend, but do not show the exponential drop off for large $x$ because they scale as $\Gamma \sim T_\phi^3/m_\varphi^2$, as is expected for an effective dimension-5 interaction, see Eqn.~\eqref{eftlagrangian}.
+For large $T_\phi$ (small $x$), the scattering rates do not drop off as quickly as the decay rate, because they do not suffer from a suppression with a Lorentz factor $m_\varphi/E_\varphi$ like the decay rate.
+Similarly, for large $x$ the decrease of the scattering rates is softer because the pNGB $\alpha$ is light and thus its distribution function not exponentially suppressed.
 The slight drop and subsequent increase in the rates around $x\sim 0.78$ originates from the electroweak phase transition: the scalar $\varphi$ briefly becomes non-relativistic with $T_\phi<m_\varphi$, but the increased energy injection from Higgs decays increases the temperature and consequently the rates, cf. the thermalisation of the $\phi$ sector.
 The drop in the initial $NN\to \alpha\alpha$ relaxation rate occurs due to the behaviour of the resonance at $x_\varphi=2 X_N$.
 The resonance region provides the largest contribution for small $x$, but becomes inaccessible for large $x$.

 The abundance and average energy of the $N$ in the initial thermalisation regime are computed from decays and annihilations of the $\varphi$ and $\alpha$.
 At late times, these are suppressed, as indeed we see in Fig.~\ref{fig:Nrates}.
 From then on, the $N$ number density and average energy simply scale with the expansion, just like a thermal distribution of relativistic particles.
 Thus, for large $x$ the initial relaxation rate shows the same scaling as the continued relaxation rate.
 Finally, both the continued and the initial relaxation rates for the $\alpha N \to \alpha N$ scattering show the same behaviour which is expected, because we assumed that $\alpha$ is in thermal equilibrium.
 Following Fig.~\ref{PhiRatesPlot}, the $\phi$ sector remains in chemical equilibrium until $x\sim 12$ and in kinetic equilibrium for $x\geq 100$ and therefore $\alpha$ follows a Bose-Einstein distribution even when the $N$ relaxation rates fall out of equilibrium at $x\sim 10$.